 Crash Alert!
 Quantum Computing Stocks Plummet.
-Is the Trend Reversing? - YaNoticias
+Is the Trend Reversing? - YANoticias

 Q: What are the potential uses of quantum computing?

-A: Quantum computing can revolutionize fields such as cryptography, drug discovery, material science, and artificial intelligence by performing vast calculations more efficiently than traditional computers.
+A: Quantum computing can revolutionise fields such as cryptography, drug discovery, material science, and artificial intelligence by performing vast calculations more efficiently than traditional computers.

 Pros and Cons of Investing in Quantum Computing